bucket-0224/youtube-music-ts-lib/README.md

 ``` javascript
    const listOfMusicsFromAlbum = await listMusicFromAlbum('/*albumId what you want to parse*/', '/*api key from scraper api*/');
    const listOfMusicsFromPlaylist = await listMusicFromPlaylist('/*playlist id what you want to parse*/', '/*api key from scraper api*/');
 ```

+## Issue tab is always open :D

+- I'm not professional of develop typescript library, so if you find some issues, upload issues please, i'll fix asap :)